How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 25. Be Good at the Game

-A great way to get and keep viewers is by being really good at the game you are playing.
-Some people want to watch someone flawlessly defeat an enemy, or do secret moves that only the best players can do.
+Some people want to watch someone flawlessly defeat an enemy or do secret moves that only the best players can do.
 Others want to watch the pros uncover secrets or beat a screen in record time.

 If you can do these things in a certain game, own it.
-Develop your skill at the game and become one of the best.
-This will help you gain a huge following.
+Develop your skills at the game and become one of the best.
+You’ll become a pro with a massive following.

 26. Be Funny